 Tensioning means to make taut, tight, tense.
 But how can you tighten a stone?

-Well, what is actually tightened is a cable running through the stone.
-This cable, which is stretched and becomes some centimetres longer from the tensioning, will tend to return to its normal length, becoming shorter.
+Well, what is actually tightened is a bar running through the stone.
+This bar, which is stretched and becomes some centimetres longer from the tensioning, will tend to return to its normal length, becoming shorter.
 But if each end of the cable is attached to a metal piece that impedes this movement, the stone will be compressed between the two metal ends that are trying to come together.

 A LINGUISTIC ISSUE